Fact: There’s too much bad content on the web.

 Start with the “why.”
 Give them a reason to stay on your blog – immediately.

 Of course, there are more online writing tricks to keep your readers on your page.
-For an in-depth look, read Your AP Online Content Primer.
+Check out my guide to SEO writing.

 3. Organize Your Points